lizmat/articles/5to6-dispatch.md

-It is possible in both Perl 5 and Perl 6 to prefix the subroutine definition with an `our` scope indicator, but the result is subtly different: in Perl 5 this makes the subroutine visible outside of the scope, but not in Perl 6.
+It is possible in both Perl 5 and Perl 6 to prefix the subroutine definition with an `our` scope indicator, but the result is subtly different: in Perl 5 this makes the subroutine visible outside of the scope, but not so in Perl 6.
 In Perl 6 lookups of subroutines are **always** lexical: the use of `our` on subroutine declarations (regardless of scope) allows that subroutine to be called from outside of the namespace in which it is defined: